-Grand Teton National Park offers hikes, scenic lake cruises, boating, fishing, climbing, bike riding, camping, a full range of dining and lodging, and easy access to Yellowstone.
+Grand Teton National Park is a hub of activity!
+We offer scenic rafting on the Snake River, lake cruises, boating, fishing, climbing, bike riding, camping, a full range of dining and lodging, and easy access to Yellowstone.
+You'll also find a wide variety of hiking within a short walk or drive of any of our lodges.

 With so much to choose from, where do you start?
 Right here.
 Use one of these recommended itineraries to plan your perfect Grand Teton National Park vacation.
 Whether you only have a day, a weekend or a week to spare, you can collect memories to last a lifetime.

-If you only have one day, we can help you make the most of it.
+If you only have one day in Grand Teton National Park, we can help you make the most of it.
 Here’s a way to sample the best this national park has to offer.

 Scenic Drive: As you enter the park from the south, take a scenic drive along Teton Park Road, which follows the base of the Teton Range between Moose and Jackson Lake Junction.
 Along the way, you can detour along Jenny Lake Road, tracing the eastern shore of Jenny Lake.
 This route turns west to put you closer to the mountains before it winds back and rejoins Teton Park Road.
 Turnouts along both roads allow you to pause, take photographs, and savor the views.
 (Entering Grand Teton National Park from the north?
 Follow the same route in reverse, or circle back along US Hwy 26/89/191).
 Note: Portions of the park roads close in winter.